eoinkelly/notes/rails/raw-sql/index.md

     * unknowns
       * what it does at the wire protocol layer

-### Appendix: Suggested development workflow
+### Appendix: Suggested development workflow for writing raw SQL in Rails

 I use the following workflow to create raw SQL queries in a Rails app:

-1. I create a script which defines the SQL I need and runs it, then run that script in the Rails environment with [rails runner](https://guides.rubyonrails.org/command_line.html#bin-rails-runner)
+1. I create a script which defines the SQL I need and runs it, then run that script in the Rails environment with [rails runner](https://guides.rubyonrails.org/command_line.html#bin-rails-runner).
+I may start the script in an interactive SQL environment such as [pgAdmin]() or [psql]() depending on how complex it is.
 2. Once the basic SQL statement is working, I can move it into a query object or a Scenic view as required.

 ```ruby